 Here are some more great budget tips to explore Sydney on a budget.
-Gaëlle who spent some time in Sydney reveals some more great ideas for activities in Sydney on a tight budget.
+After spending some time in Sydney we reveal some more great ideas for activities in Sydney on a tight budget.
 Read how to eat, party, shop and discover the city without spending too much money !

-For the other tips and tricks check out her first article.
+For the other tips and tricks check out our first article.

 It can be quite a challenge to find a decent place to eat on a budget.
 However, it is not impossible.
 If you want something (good) to eat there are always options.
 Here are some of them :

 Firstly, when you go out to the bars and clubs – even if you may be a bit drunk – keep an eye out to their promotional posters.
 In Sydney, this is the common way of advertising special weekly meal deals.
 The deals are especially good on ‘slow days’ when restaurants do not have many customers.
-For example, at Scruffy Murphy’s, next to Hyde Park, Tuesday is Mexican night: Taco’s, Corona, and Tequila for 5 AUD from 6 PM.
-At Scubar, in Central, it is all-you-can-eat pizza day for 10 AUD on Monday.
+For example, at Scubar, in Central, it is all-you-can-eat pizza day for 10 AUD on Monday.
 You can enjoy all the pizza you can eat while watching a crab race (which is an opportunity to bet some money).
 Practically all bars offer such deals, so just keep your eyes out for them!

 Overall it is your best bet to go out on Tuesday for a cheap meal.
 Many restaurants offer discounts on this slow day.
-The best known are the 6 AUD pizza’s of Dominos and Hungry Jack’s second free burger deal.
+The best known are the 5 AUD pizzas of Dominos and Hungry Jack’s second free burger deal.
 If you have a slightly higher budget you can get a ‘real’ meal for around 10 AUD.
 In Sydney many pubs offer typical ‘pub grub’ for 8 to 12 AUD.
-Steak with mashed potato’s or chips.
+Steak with mashed potatoes or chips.
 Concrete playground offers a selection of budget meals from Monday to Sunday.

 Cook your own meals

 There are also discount supermarkets where you can buy food cheaply, such as Aldi, which can be found south of Sydney.
-When grocery shopping don’t forget to check the specials in supermarkets.
+If you go grocery shopping don’t forget to check the specials in supermarkets.
 Food that is about to expire is usually sold 50% cheaper.

-For a mix between outdoor and home cooked meals do not forget the famous Australian barbie.
-Even when the summer is over you can enjoy sunny days in Sydney.
+For a mix of outdoor and home-cooked meals do not forget the famous Australian barbie.
+Even if summer is over, you can enjoy sunny days in Sydney.
 So why not use the free barbecues available to the public on beaches such as Bondi, Coogee or Manly?
 As an added benefit: you get a nice view as dessert!
+This is a great way to eat away from home especially if you are in Sydney on a low budget.

 Internet Offers (Deals and coupons)

 Don’t forget that there are also some good offers on the internet for nice restaurants.
-Visit Groupon or Ozbargain to find some amazing deals on fancy restaurants !
-You can also order food with Uber Eats that offer $10 off for your first oder … and they are not the only one !
+Visit Groupon or Ozbargain to find some amazing deals on fancy restaurants!
+You can also order food with Uber Eats that offer $10 off for your first order … and they are not the only one!

 There are many Apps that you can download for free that can also save you some money !
 Hungry Jack’s App is one of them !
 Check-in at any Hungry Jack’s store and shake your phone to reveal your prize (free Coke, free fries, etc).

 It is not always easy to find free drinks.
-Fortunately you have a wonderful site that lists all the happy hours of bars and pubs in Sydney.
+Fortunately, you have a wonderful site that lists all the happy hours of bars and pubs in Sydney.
+Great way to save money in Sydney if you are on a budget.

 We tend to forget this part of Sydney sometimes, but a bit of culture does not hurt anyone!
-There are some free museums of the city that are worth a visit such as The Nicholson Museum of Sydney University (Archeology), the Maritime Museum in Darling Harbor (free first Thursday of the month), the Museum of Contemporary Art of the The Rocks or Sydney Observatory.
+There are some free museums of the city that are worth a visit such as The Nicholson Museum of Sydney University (Archeology), the Maritime Museum in Darling Harbor, the Museum of Contemporary Art of the The Rocks or Sydney Observatory.
 It is quite easy to find free exhibitions all over the city.
+Easy entertaining in Sydney on a budget.

 If you wait until Tuesday to go to the cinema you can enjoy the cheap Tuesday deals.
 Instead of paying 20 AUD for your seat you only pay around 10 dollars!
 If you are with Optus you can ask for a 10 AUD voucher on the website!
 If you have a student card you can also enjoy the discounted rates (no matter the day of the week).